fbpx

 William and the Wind

-William’s story begins as a young teen in Malawi.
+William’s story begins when he was a young teen in Malawi.
 Due to extreme famine, his family did not have food or money and were unable to pay school fees.
 Instead of accepting defeat, he worked with his village librarian and continued to study, learn, and grow.

 Photograph by: Olivia Scott Kamkwamba

-His natural curiosity for all things having to do with science led him to a junior high school textbook from the US about energy.
-He studied this book and was able to imagine a way to build an electricity-producing windmill using scrap metal and spare parts.
+His natural curiosity for all things science led him to a junior high school textbook from the US about energy.
+He studied this book and imagined a way to build an electricity-producing windmill using scrap metal and spare parts.

-I found William’s story to be inspiring.
+I found William’s story inspiring.
 In the face of extreme adversity, he didn’t give up.
-He found a way to continue to learn and wasn’t afraid to try and fail.
+He found a way to continue to learn, and he wasn’t afraid to try and fail.
 His curiosity led him to save not only himself but also an entire community.

 Graphic of wiggly black line